Pop Culture Madness!

 • US Life Expectancy: Males: 63.6 years, Females: 66.8 years

-• The D-Day (June 6) Crossword Panic of 1944: In which, in the 35 days before the invasion, 5 obscure, top-secret code words appeared in the Daily Telegraph puzzle... the words Utah, Omaha, Overlord, Mulberry and Neptune triggered a MI5 investigation.
+• The D-Day (June 6) Crossword Panic of 1944: In which, in the 35 days before the invasion, five obscure, top-secret code words appeared in the Daily Telegraph puzzle… the words Utah, Omaha, Overlord, Mulberry, and Neptune triggered an MI5 investigation.
 It was an innocent coincidence.

 World Series Champions